cvxgrp/cvxportfolio/README.md

 Example
 ------------
-To get a sneak preview of `cvxportfolio` you may try the following code.
-This is available in `examples/hello_world.py` and runs with `cvxportfolio >= 0.3.0`.
-All objects in `cvxportfolio` can either be provided data (in a variety of forms, but preferably pandas series or dataframes) or infer/download it.
-For example in the following example, market data is downloaded by a public source
+In the following example market data is downloaded by a public source (Yahoo finance) and the forecasts are computed iteratively, at each point in the backtest, from past data.
-(Yahoo finance) and the forecasts are computed iteratively, at each point in the backtest, from past data.
 That is, at each point in the backtest, the policy object only operates on **past data**, and thus the result you get is a realistic simulation of what the strategy would have performed in the market.
 The simulator by default includes holding and transaction costs, using the models described in the book, and default parameters that are typical for the US stock market.
 The logic used